Skip to main content

 Just before we stepped inside, my attention was caught by a billboard of Mr. Reynaldo Carpio, CEO and owner of Grand Monaco Land.
 Little did I know that this fleeting glimpse would soon take on unexpected significance.
 That sign would later connect the dots in a story far richer than a simple album premiere.

-The Mark Carpio EP launch opened immediately with Mark and his band onstage.
+The Mark Carpio EP launch opened immediately with Mark and his band, Tiyos, onstage.
 As the first notes echoed, we knew we were entering ‘hugot territory.'

 Kay Tagal: Longing and Rediscovered Love